jplflyer/QtWeb-Tutorial/README.md

     InstalledDir: /Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin

 You can run make from either of the project directories or at the top level.

-# nginx
-The app in question is a WebAssembly app that runs on the browser and a C++ server app that runs wherever you run it.
-However, WebAssembly apps can only talk to the server from where they're loaded.
-For this reason, you'll need nginx.

-    brew install nginx

-This will take a bit of time.

-# PostgreSQL
-    brew install postgresql

-I already have postgresql running locally, but I thin you probably need to do this:

-    brew services start postgresql

-If you want, you can configure security however you typically manage PostgreSQL.
-Then:

-    createuser --createdb --pwprompt webdemo

-Give it the ultra-secure password of webdemo-asdf.
-Then create the db.
-From the top of this directory:

-   ./CreateDB.sh

-Yes, that ultra-secure password is in this script.
-It's just a demo.
-You can test it with:

-    psql webdemo webdemo
-    select * from users;

 # Install and Run
 From the top, you can run make install.
 This copies the WebAssembly files into place for nginx.